While She Was Out: Plot

-Della returns home.
-Her husband Kenneth complains that she was out late and is tracking mud throughout the house, but Della ignores him.
+Della returns home, passing through the same parking lot where the security guard was killed.
+Her husband Kenneth, now completely drunk, complains that she was out late and is tracking mud throughout the house, but she merely ignores him.
 She goes upstairs to check on her children, whom are both sleeping.
-The drunk Kenneth asks what she brought him from the mall, and she replies, "Nothing", and points the gun at him.
+Kenneth asks what she brought him from the mall, but Della points Chuckie's gun at his head and coldly replies, "Nothing".